jaycode/Udacity-CM/README.md

 - Please see the raw code of this document to understand the code.
 - Each change is grouped in a collapsible section.
 Reasoning: They can be very long, so it's good to have a way to hide them when needed.
 - Start with `Change #`.
-- Use <span color="orange">yellow color</span> to mark existing site content and <span color="green">green color</span> to wrap updated site content.
+- Quoted contents are explanations and the rest for updated site content.
+- What if we want to include actual quotes in the site content?
+Well, just escape the quote character (\>) directly then.
-- **Ideally, all content inside green highlights can be copied directly into the editor.**
+- **Ideally, all Markdown code of unquoted parts can be copied directly into the editor.**

 For example: